Kauto/animationvideo/README.md

             frameHeight: 0, // height of the sprite that will be cut out from an image
             norm: false, // resize the image, so it hits the corner of the canvas
             normCover: false, // resize the image, so it's completly covering the canvas
+            normToScreen: false, // it will be norm-ed to the visible, zoomed out screen, not to the full -1 to 1 canvas
             animation: undefined
           })
         ]